 Of the 30,000 garment cleaning facilities in the US, more than 5,000 are in California.
-These mostly small independently owned businesses are located near residential communities.
-Traditional dry cleaning solvents like perchloroethylene (perc) are known to be carcinogens, reproductive toxins and damaging to the liver, kidneys and the nervous system.
+These mostly small, independently owned businesses are located near residential communities.
+Traditional dry cleaning solvents like perchloroethylene (perc) are known to be carcinogens, reproductive toxicants, and damaging to the liver, kidneys and the nervous system.

 More than 75% of dry cleaning sites in the US are contaminated with hazardous substances.
 This affects the water and land around those sites and thus the natural habitat.

 Legislation passed by the California Air Resources Board requires all dry cleaners in California to stop operating their perc machines by 2023.
 Perc dry cleaners in co-residential buildings and those using machines greater than 15 years old had to retire their machines by July 1, 2010 and switch to an alternative machine.

 Perc is a known carcinogen on the California Proposition 65 list.
 It causes liver and kidney damage, and is an irritant and a neurotoxicant.
 It is also persistent in the environment.
 Occupational exposure to perc can lead to neurological effects, reduced fertility and spontaneous abortions.
 High levels of exposure in enclosed spaces, even for short periods of time, can cause respiratory failure and even death.